 Ground beef, a can of tomato paste, a yellow onion, a bowl of granulated sugar, and small bowls containing salt and pepper, onion powder, ground sage, chili powder, paprika, and cinnamon are arranged on a white surface.

-How to Make Coney Sauce
+How To Make Coney Sauce Recipe

 A white ladle holds cooked ground beef above a pot filled with brown, simmering liquid on a stove.